kct22aws/CUDA-examples/Grid-stride/grid-stride.md

 ## Use grid-stride loop to manipulate large or arbitrary-size array

 A classic use of CUDA kernel is to parallelizing a loop.
 A premise to the efficient parallelization is to launch enough threads to fully utilize the GPU.
 Typically, we want to launch one thread per data element.
-As an example pattern is a typical monolithic kernel:
+As an example pattern, here is a typical monolithic kernel:

 ```
 ___global__ myKernel(int N, float* x, float* y)